Cryptologism/standaloneiptv/README.md

 # standaloneiptv
-THIS IS A TEST ONLY AND WILL BE FOC IN THE FUTURE.
+THIS IS A TEST ONLY AND WILL BE PAID IN THE FUTURE.(Use it while it free)

 Only this link are work for now.

-DISABLE
+NULL

 Directly copy this link and paste into your KODI or OTT & any new channel,movie and etc will be updated into it.
 Happy Watching.
 Dont be fucking leeching.
 Credit to the original creator.
 Im just adding something to make it more fun and entertaiment.
+Added new channel called Horror / Action / Anime for more choices.